frank-Regal/dataset_review_website/README.md

 This repo creates a basic web interface for multiple users to review multiple videos from a dataset.

-> This repo is based on [jsalfity/task_decomposition_website](https://github.com/jsalfity/task_decomposition_website), but heavily modified for this specific use case
+> This repo is based on [jsalfity/task_decomposition_website](https://github.com/jsalfity/task_decomposition_website) and heavily modified for the specific use cases here

 ## Setup